-It is important to understand the order of operations for activating your ALTA Temperature Sensor.
-If done out of place, your meter may have trouble communicating with iMonnit.
+It is important to understand the order of operations for activating your device.
+If done out of order, your device may have trouble communicating with iMonnit.
 Please consult the steps below to make sure you are performing your setup correctly.

-SET UP STEPS
+SET-UP STEPS